lucapompei/WebServerTemplate/README.md

 Usage
 -------

-Clone or download the maven project and start its customization.
+Clone or download the maven archetype and start its usage/customization.

 License
 -------

-  Copyright (C) 2018 lucapompei
+  Copyright (C) 2019 lucapompei

   Licensed under the Apache License, Version 2.0 (the "License");
   you may not use this file except in compliance with the License.